-Note: Recipients who were undertaking a course while receiving PP and who subsequently transfer to NSA may be eligible to receive EdEP despite having commenced their course prior to being granted NSA - see below in Qualification rules for principal carers receiving NSA.
+Note 1: Recipients who were undertaking a course while receiving PP and who subsequently transfer to JSP may be eligible to receive EdEP despite having commenced their course prior to being granted JSP - see below in Qualification rules for principal carers receiving JSP.

-If NSA, PA, WA or PPP, must have been continuously receiving income support payments for at least 12 months, AND
+If JSP, PA, WA or PPP, must have been continuously receiving income support payments for at least 12 months, AND

-If NSA, PA, WA, or PPP, have NOT received an EdEP in the previous 12 months.
+If JSP, PA, WA, or PPP, have NOT received an EdEP in the previous 12 months.

-Act reference: SSAct section 665U Payment to recipient (NSA), section 665ZC Payment to a WA recipient, section 665ZL Payment to a wife pensioner, section 665ZQ Payment to a PA recipient, section 665ZU Payment to recipient of PPP
+Act reference: SSAct section 665U Payment to recipient (JSP), section 665ZC Payment to a WA recipient, section 665ZQ Payment to a PA recipient, section 665ZU Payment to recipient of PPP

-An NSA, PA, WP, WA or PPP recipient CANNOT qualify for EdEP unless a delegate verifies that the COURSE is an approved or qualifying course for EdEP.
+A JSP, PA, WA or PPP recipient CANNOT qualify for EdEP unless a delegate verifies that the COURSE is an approved or qualifying course for EdEP.

 Explanation: The reference to an ABSTUDY approved course in the legislation is a technical requirement.
 A recipient does NOT need to qualify for ABSTUDY to qualify for EdEP.
-However, ABSTUDY approved courses include all courses determined under Student Assistance Act 1973 section 5D, (known as the Ministerial Determination of Education Institutions and Courses) as well as some additional ABSTUDY approved courses.
+However, ABSTUDY approved courses include all courses determined under the Student Assistance (Education Institutions and Courses) Determination 2019 as well as some additional ABSTUDY approved courses.

 There is no minimum length of course for EdEP purposes.
 The specific length of the course is not relevant as long as the course is an approved course.

-Note: For recipients of certain payments, such as NSA or PA, study must be undertaken on a full-time basis to qualify for EdEP.
+Note: For recipients of certain payments, such as JSP or PA, study must be undertaken on a full-time basis to qualify for EdEP.

-- cease to be eligible for NSA because they are undertaking the course, OR
+- cease to be eligible for JSP because they are undertaking the course, OR

-- undertake the course to satisfy the activity test or a requirement in an NSA EPP and they would otherwise have qualified for a student payment (that is, YA (student), Austudy or ABSTUDY) if the course were undertaken for other reasons.
+- undertake the course to satisfy the activity test or a requirement in a JSP EPP and they would otherwise have qualified for a student payment (that is, YA (student), Austudy or ABSTUDY) if the course were undertaken for other reasons.
 This provision applies even if a recipient subsequently qualifies for ABSTUDY, Austudy or YA (student).

-Explanation: This provision ensures that recipients who would otherwise qualify for an EdEP when transferring to a student payment, (because they have lost qualification for NSA), are not disadvantaged by remaining on NSA while taking up full-time study.
+Explanation: This provision ensures that recipients who would otherwise qualify for an EdEP when transferring to a student payment, (because they have lost qualification for JSP), are not disadvantaged by remaining on JSP while taking up full-time study.

-Generally, an NSA recipient will not be able to qualify for EdEP until they commence their approved course.
-This is because they are not considered to be undertaking the course to satisfy the activity test or a requirement in an NSA EPP until the course commences.
+Generally, a JSP recipient will not be able to qualify for EdEP until they commence their approved course.
+This is because they are not considered to be undertaking the course to satisfy the activity test or a requirement in a JSP EPP until the course commences.

-An NSA recipient who has commenced a full-time approved course and has that course included in their EPP as a compulsory activity is considered to be undertaking the course to satisfy a requirement in an NSA EPP and will therefore qualify for EdEP, provided they meet all other eligibility requirements.
+A JSP recipient who has commenced a full-time approved course and has that course included in their EPP as a compulsory activity is considered to be undertaking the course to satisfy a requirement in a JSP EPP and will therefore qualify for EdEP, provided they meet all other eligibility requirements.

-- the recipient is included in a class of persons specified by the Secretary in an instrument made under SSAct section 601(4A), currently the Social Security (Satisfaction of the Activity Test - Classes of Persons)(DEEWR) Specification 2009 (No.1), OR
+- the recipient is included in a class of persons specified by the Secretary in an instrument made under SSAct section 601(4A) (currently there is no instrument in force), OR

 - the Secretary (or delegate) determines that the recipient should be taken to be satisfying the activity test.